 The business model of franchising is phenomenal.
-Although franchise ownership is not for everyone, for those that align their skill sets with the right franchise offering, being a franchise owner usually beats working for someone else.
+Although franchise ownership is not for everyone, for those that align their skill sets with the right franchise offering, being the owner of the most profitable franchise usually beats working for someone else.
 Here are five things that make franchising fantastic.

 1. Proven Model

 When you purchase a franchise, the thing that you are really purchasing is a business model.
 You are purchasing the rights to use someone else’s idea.
 This someone (the franchisor) has put their idea into an organized, easy to follow operations manual.
 In other words, you are replicating the franchisor’s business.
 The obvious advantage is that you don’t have to “invent” anything of your own to start a business.
 It’s already been invented.